Albert Grawcock marking 100th birthday

 Al enjoyed many hours of exploring the woods on his property after retirement, occasionally searching for mushrooms or running from a wild turkey.
 He always enjoys spending time with his family.

-He has four children and their spouses: Jim and Kathy Grawcock, formerly of Garrett and now of Rotunda West, Florida; Ruthann Hervey of Wasilla, Alaska; John and Betty Grawcock of Ligonier; and Les and Renee Grawcock, formerly of Auburn and now of Tucson, Arizona; 9 grandchildren, and 11 great-grandchildren.
+He has four children and their spouses: Jim and Kathy Grawcock, formerly of Garrett and now of Rotunda West, Florida; Ruthann Hervey of Wasilla, Alaska; John and Betty Grawcock of Ligonier; and Les and Renee Grawcock, formerly of Auburn and now of Tucson, Arizona; nine grandchildren and 11 great-grandchildren.

-To celebrate this historic birthday with him, please address cards and letters to:
+To celebrate this historic birthday with him, people may send cards and letters to: Albert Grawcock, 2879 S. Lima Road, Apartment 126, Kendallville, IN 46755.

 (0) comments